leossantiago/100-days-of-code/README.md

 **Thoughts:** Feeling super excited about programming and putting my skills to test.
 Definitely more confident with what I'm doing, and thinking my next steps logically and carefully.

 **Link to Work:** -

+---

+### Day 4: Sunday, August 16, 2020 (logged in the next day)

+**Today's Progress:** Spent the day working on styling and structure of my project and some minor fixes.

+**Thoughts:** This day was so intense that I completely forgot to log it.
+In an overall, I'm getting used to coding a lot everyday.

+**Link to Work:** -